darton/fortigate/README.md

-FortiGate BGP configuration to make a multi-homed AS non-transit
+FortiGate BGP configuration to make a multi-homed AS non-transit.